yaswanthbb/Task-Automation/README.txt

 # Task-Automation
-Procedure for installing necessary packages:
+This is a Myclass platform automation project which will join and leave your classes according to your timetable, Timetable should be edited in the dictionaries according to your section timetable Procedure for installing necessary packages:
 1.Open Windows Terminal from the Windows search.
-2.Type these commands and install one after the another :
+2.Type these commands and install one after the another:
 •	pip install selenium
 •	pip install apscheduler
 •	pip install requests
 •	pip install discord-webhook
-Once u have done the while process then you u need to restart your editor, then you should be good to go…..
+Once u have completed the whole procedure, restart your editor, then you should be good to go…...